 All candidates and all parties have equal opportunities of access to the national media and other means of communication.
-The equality among political candidates in terms of their access to media is to a large extent safeguarded by the public service rules of the SVT (public television) and Sverige Radio (SR), a public radio outlet.
+The equality among political candidates in terms of their access to media is to a large extent safeguarded by the public service rules of the public Swedish Television (SVT) and Sverige Radio (SR), the public radio outlet.

 The print media in Sweden is overwhelmingly center-right in its political allegiance and is therefore more likely to cover center-right candidates than candidates from the parties on the political left.
-However, journalists have a significantly stronger preference for the Green and the Left parties than does the electorate as a whole.
-There is also a genuine left-wing media, particularly present on the internet.
-The right-wing Sweden Democrats (Sverigedemokraterna, SD) was initially marginalized by mainstream media and some newspapers still refuse to publish their advertisements.
-Given the party's sustained growth in elections and polls, however, they are now given somewhat more media coverage.
-In Sweden, as elsewhere in Europe, the usage of social media and other new forms of information sharing are increasing.
+However, journalists have a significantly stronger preference for the Green and the Left parties than does the electorate as a whole (Asp, 2012).

+In Sweden, as elsewhere in Europe, social media and other new forms of information sharing are increasing.
 These media are becoming more important for political campaigns.
-Though the information provided by social and other electronic media is vast and varied, selectivity facilitates a more narrow consumption of information than in traditional print media.
+Though the information provided by social and other electronic media is vast and varied, selectivity facilitates a narrower consumption of information than in traditional print media.
+A recent report found a disconnect in the types of political questions debated in traditional news media vis-à-vis social media.
+While the economy, the labor market and health were the major issues in the former, migration, equality, law and order, and taxes were more prevalent in the latter (Kantar Sifo 2022).

-Andersson, U., A. Carlander, E. Lindgren, M. Oskarson (eds.)
-(2018), Sprickor i fasaden (Gothenburg: The SOM Institute).

-Asp, K. (2012), "Journalistkårens partisympatier," in K. Asp (ed.), Svenska Journalister 1989-2011 (Gothenburg: JMG), 101-107.
+Asp, Kent.
+2012.
+"Journalistkårens Partisympatier." in Kent Asp (ed.)
+"Svenska Journalister 1989-2011."
+Gothenburg: JMG.
+101-107